 When George C. Wolfe was first launching his prolific stage career, he went and saw Broadway’s “Merrily We Roll Along” six times in previews.
 The writer and director told Backstage he did so entirely to see great theater and how it evolved.
 Don’t discount seeing plays not to your liking either; many writers learn as much from less-than-stellar productions as they do the best—if not more so.
 See as much as you can and identify what gets your creative juices flowing.

-Read a lot of plays.
+Read a lot of plays

 The same goes for experiencing theater on the page; after all, plays have a literary component as much as a live one.
 Find the most produced or most recommended modern plays and study their various intricacies.
-As casting director and Backstage Expert Ilene Starger tells thespians, “Peruse a smart newspaper, too, every day.
+As casting director Ilene Starger tells thespians, “Peruse a smart newspaper, too, every day.
 Read for pleasure, and for edification.
 Read books about theater and film history; biographies and memoirs of artists, actors, directors, and political figures.
 Read fiction; read plays.”

-Write about what inspires the singular person you are.
+Write about what inspires you

 What makes you want to put pen to paper?
 Chances are there’s a way to turn that initial impulse into a full-fledged story.
 Whether it’s a piece of art or a contemporary news event, inspiration is as ubiquitous as it is mysterious.
 Playwright, poet, and solo actor Daniel Beaty creates work to make a difference, asking, “What is my purpose?
 What am I committed to giving to the world?
 What service do I want to provide with my talent—whether that’s as an actor or writer—that comes from something that is essentially me but is also greater than me?”